jasonphanley/DashBit/README.md

 =======

-DashBit is an extension for [DashClock][1] that lets you add your activity tracker data to your lock screen.
+DashBit is an extension for [DashClock][1] that lets you add your activity tracker data to your Android lock screen.
 Easily see your fitness data including steps, floors, distance, and calories.
 Syncs with your [Fitbit][2]&reg; account.

 ### [![Get it on Google Play](https://developer.android.com/images/brand/en_generic_rgb_wo_60.png)][3]